lapiks/rayflux/README.md

 - CPU raytracing
 - GPU raytracing using wgpu
-- Real-time rendering in a window
+- Real-time rendering of the result in a window
-- Image export as PNG
+- Result image export as PNG

 ## Usage